laradock/laradock/README.md

 ```

 <br>
-<a name="Install-Prestissimo"></a>
+<a name="Enable-Global-Composer-Build-Install"></a>
-### Install Prestissimo
+### Enable Global Composer Build Install

-[Prestissimo](https://github.com/hirak/prestissimo) is a plugin for composer which enables parallel install functionality.

-To install Prestissimo in the Workspace container
+To enable Running Global Composer Install during the Build:

-1 - Open the `docker-compose.yml` file
+1 - open the `docker-compose.yml` file

-2 - Search for the `INSTALL_PRESTISSIMO` argument under the Workspace Container and set it to `true`
+2 - search for the `COMPOSER_GLOBAL_INSTALL` argument under the Workspace Container and set it to `true`

 It should be like this: